Toggle: English / Spanish

 - Medicines to treat symptoms

 If an allergic reaction has developed and can be controlled, recovery is very likely.
-Survival beyond 24 hours usually indicates recovery is likely.
+Survival beyond 24 hours usually is a sign that recovery is likely.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.